asweigart/inventwithpython3rded/README.md

 Source text for "Invent Your Own Computer Games with Python, 3rd Edition" and repo for the translation efforts.

+NOTE TO ALL TRANSLATORS: Don't hesitate to contact me if you have questions or want to know what to do next. al@inventwithpython.com

 Why a 3rd Edition?
 ------------------